OCIA

 Go slowly, make sure you’ve developed the basics well.
 That will help you avoid discouragement and frustration, two big enemies of faith development.

-Classes begin 01/05/2021 at 6pm, in the Gather Room.
-You may find the RCIA registration form HERE.
+Classes will begin in the Fall Contact the office for more info.
+You may find the OCIA registration form HERE.